 7. Heart disease

 The Frenchie Pitbull Mix is at risk for heart disease, especially if they inherit the Pitbull genes.
-This can lead to congestive heart failure, a leading cause of death in canines.
+This can lead to congestive heart failure in canines.

 If your Frenchie Pitbull Mix has a seizure, get him checked for epilepsy and put him on medications.
 Untreated epilepsy can cause brain damage.